sjelin/FluidJS/README.md

 TODO
 ====

-1. Switch to a better parser for the templates, instead of trying to use regular expressions
-2. Create a `sync` extension for models similar to `Backbone.sync`.
+1. Create a `sync` extension for models similar to `Backbone.sync`.
-3. Give option for parallelized computation of subviews
+2. Give option for parallelized computation of subviews
+3. Switch to a better parser for the templates, instead of trying to use regular expressions
+4. Allow for pre-compiled templates

 Discuss
 =======